dmbarbour/glas/docs/GlasDesign.md

 ## Namespace?
 Defer.

-It is feasible to introduce a namespace layer in the program model, i.e. operators to define and call reusable subprograms by name.
+It is feasible to introduce a namespace context within the program model, such that subprograms can easily reuse definitions.
+This could greatly improve concision, compressing the program.

+, i.e. operators to define and call reusable subprograms by name.
 A potential benefit is program concision, avoiding replication of code.
 However, the cost is complication of the model, especially in context of metaprogramming.

 Without a program model namespace, we still have a namespace via the module system and we still have structure sharing at the data layer.
 A compiler can deduplicate common code.
 It is also feasible, albeit awkward, to simulate a namespace via effects handler and partial evaluation.